Did you know that your iPod Touch can save your life?

 Let’s set up your first iCE Contact.

-Touch the Contacts Icon on your Galaxy to open up your Contacts.
-Click on the plus sign + to add a new contact and touch the First Name Field.
-Don’t put the name of your contact in this field, only the word iCE.
-We’re doing this because your Galaxy sorts contacts by their first name by default and you want your contact to show up as iCE, not as your contact’s actual name.
+Touch the Contacts Icon on your iPod Touch to open up your Contacts.
+Click on the plus sign + to add a new contact and touch the Name Field.
+Don’t put the name of your contact in this field, only the word ICE.

-Time To Make Your Galaxy Do Some Heavy Lifting…
+Time To Make Your iPod Touch Do Some Heavy Lifting…

-The best thing about a smartphone is that you can put everything that you need to communicate, right inside this one contact.
+The best thing about an iPod is that you can put everything that you need to communicate, right inside this one contact.
 Here’s the basic information you need to include:

-- Email Address & IM, Twitter and Facebook address (in case landlines are down & you need to send an emergency message )
+♦ Email Address & IM, Twitter or Facebook address (these are vital in case you need to send that contact an emergency message or quick update).

-- Be sure to include every piece of information you can.
+♦ Be sure to include every piece of information you can.
 Why?
-Because you never know what type of communication will or won’t be working.
-For instance, after the Japan earthquake, many people were able to reach each other via Twitter or Facebook even though their landline phones and Wi-Fi weren’t working.
+When people are injured in a regional emergency, like a tornado or an earthquake, not every type of communication will be working.
+For instance, after the Japan earthquake, many people were able to reach each other via Twitter or Facebook even though their landlines and Wi-Fi weren’t working.

-Like most smartphones, your Samsung Galaxy lets you change, add or create fields inside the contact, so that you can customize it as much as you like.
-To add fields to your contact, press and hold the field name until the menu appears, then check the boxes next to the field/label you want and clicking OK.
+Like most smartphones, your iPod also lets you change, add or create fields inside the contact, so that you can customize it as much as you like.
+In general, all you need to do is touch and hold the name of the field that you want to change.
+This will bring up a menu of alternate field names to choose from, including the option to Create A Field and add whatever you need.

-But what about information that doesn’t fit into a field on your phone?
+But what about information that doesn’t fit into an iPod Touch field?
 That’s when you turn to your new best friend – the Notes section.
 Notes holds quite a bit of information, so simply put the miscellaneous information you need to communicate, in there.

 What Other Types of Information Should I Put In My iCE Contact?